 Community Support Programme

-Civil Service support for Meals on Wheels continues in February and March
+Civil Service support for the Cayman Islands Cancer Society continues in May and June

-Civil servants who wish to make a donation for February must complete and submit the donation form for civil servants by close of business on Monday, 1 February.
-This is to facilitate February’s early payroll preparation.
-The cut-off for March will be Monday, 8 March.
+Civil servants who wish to make a donation for April must complete and submit the donation form for civil servants by close of business on Tuesday, 6 April by 5:00 pm.
+This is to facilitate April’s payroll preparation.

 New beneficiaries for July - September

 In the recent staff poll, Cayman Hospice Care, now known as Jasmine, received the second highest number of votes.
 As a result, that charity will be the CIG Cares beneficiary for the July to September quarter.
 Jasmine provides care, free of change, to people with life-limiting or terminal illnesses.

 To participate in the CIG Cares community support programme, civil servants can click the button below.